jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 audio_context_start_time | numeric | The scheduled time of the sound file in the AudioContext.
 This will be used as the start time. allow_held_key | boolean | If `true`, then responses will be registered from keys that are being held down.
 If `false`, then a held key can only register a response the first time that `getKeyboardResponse` is called for that key.
 For example, if a participant holds down the `A` key before the experiment starts, then the first time `getKeyboardResponse` is called, the `A` will register as a key press.
 However, any future calls to `getKeyboardResponse` will not register the `A` until the participant releases the key and presses it again. persist | boolean | If false, then the keyboard listener will only trigger the first time a valid key is pressed.
-If true, then it will trigger every time a valid key is pressed until it is explicitly cancelled by `jsPsych.pluginAPI.cancelKeyboardResponse` or `jsPsych.pluginAPI.cancelAllKeyboardResponses`.
+If true, then it will trigger every time a valid key is pressed until it is explicitly cancelled by `jsPsych.pluginAPI.cancelKeyboardResponse` or `jsPsych.pluginAPI.cancelAllKeyboardResponses`. minimum_valid_rt | number | The minimum valid response time for key presses.
+Any key press response time that is less than this value will be treated as invalid and ignored.

 #### Return value